Click here to see the host countries of refugees originating from Sri Lanka.

 Email: gilbertoalgarfaria [dot] com

 Dr Gilberto Algar-Faria is an expert in the Sri Lankan post-war environment and political situation (PhD Politics, Bristol, 2018).
-He has written about a dozen country reports for the UK courts considering Sri Lankan asylum seekers’ cases from 2015 to the present day, and has also contributed to country of origin information for the Immigration and Refugee Board of Canada.
+He has written over a dozen country reports for the UK courts considering Sri Lankan asylum seekers’ cases from 2015 to the present day, and has also contributed to country of origin information for the Immigration and Refugee Board of Canada.
 Dr Algar-Faria has spent cumulatively four months in Sri Lanka between 2012 and 2019 (visiting in 2012, 2013, 2014 and 2019), primarily based in the capital city Colombo, interviewing over 100 representatives of non-governmental organisations; trades unions; academic institutions; think tanks; international organisations; donor organisations and government.
 His latest visit to Sri Lanka was for three weeks in April 2019.

 Syed Mohammed Ali

 Syed Mohammad Ali is an anthropologist with twenty years of experience working on international development, governance, human rights, and security challenges within the South Asian context.
 Besides his academic writings, which include a book (‘Development, poverty and power in Pakistan’), several book chapters and academic articles, Dr. Ali writes a weekly op-ed since 2004.
 He is also experienced in preparing a variety of research-based and evaluative reports, policy, and position papers for bilateral and multilateral agencies, and for prominent think-tanks likes the United States Institute of Peace.
 Dr. Ali has taught at the graduate and undergraduate level in Australia, Pakistan and the United States.
 Recently, he has been teaching courses at Georgetown, Johns Hopkins and George Washington Universities.